 For people living with dementia, day to day living starts to become much more difficult, as the disease progresses.
 They will start to need more and more help to manage safely the tasks of daily living.
+There are however products available to help people living with dementia.

 Mum needed help with many aspects of daily living from very early on in her illness and Mum had to rely on family members.
 In the early days of her illness we all struggled to cope with behaviours and challenges we didn’t understand and were ill equipped to deal with.
 However through Mum’s illness we came across lots of products and devices which are designed to support people living with dementia and their families.